AruneSR/Baigiamasis-Darbas/README.md

 Steps:

-1. Open website
-2. Accept "All Cookies"
-3. Enter product name "leashes"
+1. Enter product name "leashes"
-4. Click button "Search"
+2. Click button "Search"
+3. Delete "Price From"
+4. Change to "1"
+5. Delete "Price To"
+6. Change to "50"

-Expected Result - After entering valid product name appears all list of this product.
+Expected Result - After entering valid product name and price appears all list of this product.